ajmcmiddlin/wp-tests/bugs.md

    1. Force delete (query params: `?force=true`)
    2. Delete without forcing (do not specify `force` query parameter)

+=== Expected

+One delete to return `200 OK` and a valid return value.
+The other to return a `404 Not Found` or `410 Gone` depending on which one was successful.

 === Result

 1. Force delete returns `200 OK` and an empty post object.